Lynchburg, Virginia Therapists

 - About 242,000 Virginia adults had serious contemplations of suicide in 2013 and 2014.

-These numbers from the National Alliance on Mental Ilness (NAMI) of Virginia and the Substance Abuse and Mental Health Services Administration (SAMHSA) show the severity of the problem.
+These numbers from the National Alliance on Mental Illness (NAMI) of Virginia and the Substance Abuse and Mental Health Services Administration (SAMHSA) show the severity of the problem.

 Substance Use and Abuse

 Mental illnesses and substance use disorders often go hand-in-hand.
 According to NAMI of Virginia, nearly 250,000 Virginia adults have co-occurring substance use and mental health disorders.
-SAMHSA finds that 7.1 percent of people in Virginia struggled with dependence or addiction to alcohol from 2013-2014.
-Approximately 6.7 percent report heavy alcohol consumption.
-About 2.5 percent depended or abused illegal drugs from 2013-2014.
+SAMHSA finds that 7.1% of people in Virginia struggled with dependence or addiction to alcohol from 2013-2014.
+Approximately 6.7% report heavy alcohol consumption.
+About 2.5% depended on or abused illegal drugs from 2013-2014.

 Income and Poverty

 According to the World Health Organization (WHO), a vast majority of people with mental illnesses live in poverty.
 This puts the mental health struggles of Lynchburg into perspective.
-Lynchburg’s poverty rate is an alarming 18.8 percent, compared to 12.3 percent of all the United States.
+Lynchburg’s poverty rate is an alarming 18.8%, compared to 12.3% of all the United States.

 Marital issues and divorce may cause or play a role in mental illness.
 Divorce can lead to depression, anxiety, and substance abuse.
-About 10 percent of Lynchburg residents are divorced.
+About 9% of Lynchburg residents are divorced.
 There were a total of 423 divorces in Lynchburg in 2013.

 The Trouble of Finding a Suitable Therapist in Lynchburg, Virginia

 It can be difficult for Lynchburg residents to receive treatment from mental health professionals.
 SAMHSA finds that half of Virginia residents do not receive the mental health care they need.
-This is due to a variety of factors, one being lack of health insurance.
-About 10.8 percent of individuals in Lynchburg don’t have health insurance.
+This is due to a variety of factors, one being the lack of health insurance.
+About 10.8% of individuals in Lynchburg don’t have health insurance.